David Krämer

-David Krämer (born January 14, 1997) is a Slovakian-German professional basketball player for Real Madrid of the Spanish Liga ACB and the EuroLeague.
+David Krämer (born January 14, 1997) is a Slovak-German professional basketball player for Crvena zvezda of the ABA League, the Serbian KLS, and the EuroLeague.
 He also plays for the Germany national team.

 Early life

 Krämer was born in Myjava, Slovakia, the country his mother was born in and where his father Roman was playing professional basketball.
 Krämer and his family soon moved to Austria when his father was signed by an Austrian team; Krämer started playing basketball at the age of four, and later joined the youth ranks of Austrian team Oberwart Gunners, where he played alongside his brother Filip (who is also a professional basketball player).
+Krämer is of partial Serbian and German descent through his great-grandfathers, who emigrated from Germany to Czechoslovakia.

 Professional career

 Oberwart Gunners (2013–2014)

 Krämer made his professional debut in the Austrian Basketball Bundesliga at the age of 17 during the 2013–14 season, playing a total of 13 games (10 regular season games and 3 in the playoffs) with Oberwart Gunners, receiving limited playing time.